hortonworks-gallery/hdp22-twitter-demo/README.md

 ##### (Optional): Setup VNC/Eclipse on your sandbox

 - Setup Eclipse on the sandbox VM and remote desktop into it using an *Ambari service for VNC*
-  - Install the service using steps https://github.com/hortonworks-gallery/ambari-vnc-service#setup-vnc-service
+  - Install the service and restart Ambari following: https://github.com/hortonworks-gallery/ambari-vnc-service#setup-vnc-service
   - Connect to VNC from local laptop: https://github.com/hortonworks-gallery/ambari-vnc-service#connect-to-vnc-server
   - Import code into Eclipse: https://github.com/hortonworks-gallery/ambari-vnc-service#getting-started-with-storm-and-maven-in-eclipse-environment
-  - Review code under /root/hdp22-twitter-demo/stormtwitter-mvn/src/main/java/hellostorm:
+  - Review Storm code in Eclipse under /root/hdp22-twitter-demo/stormtwitter-mvn/src/main/java/hellostorm:
     - GNstorm.java: Main class, also where topology, KafkaSpout, HDFSBolts instatiated
     - TwitterScheme.java: defines structure of a Tweet
     - SolrBolt.java: writes to Solr